cylee0815/Arrano_Summer_Internship_Task/README.md

 ## Python Code

-Thy Python code is written in Jupyter Notebook for a better visualization of the dataframe obtained from the API.
+The Python code is written in Jupyter Notebook for a better visualization of the dataframe obtained from the API.
 There are 3 main stages in the code:

 ### Stage 1: Settings